Perspective | Tom Brady is 43 years old. The Buccaneers need to use him accordingly.

 While it’s too soon to declare any flaws irreparable, the first Sunday of this odd NFL season offered a lesson that the coaches of Brady and all the aging, legendary quarterbacks should heed: Rely too heavily on these legends at your own risk.

 In watching Brady, Drew Brees, Philip Rivers and Aaron Rodgers, a message about restraint and purposeful usage became clear.
-Rodgers was the only of this quartet to perform at his peak.
+Rodgers was the only member of this quartet to perform at his peak.
 It was incredible to see him throw for 364 yards and four touchdowns and prove to Green Bay, which drafted Jordan Love to be his eventual replacement, that his run is not over.
 The expectation shouldn’t be that Rodgers will throw for 4,600 yards and 40 touchdowns this season, but his explosive 2020 debut helps to frame our conversation appropriately: Building around post-prime quarterbacks doesn’t mean declaring they are incapable of leading their teams to special places.
 Their games haven’t evaporated.
 However, age drains their ability to play at their highest level for long periods.

 To maximize what they have left, the solution is to create a philosophy and system that allows them to be a part of the offense, not the entire show.
 Instead of depending on transcendent play from the quarterbacks, it’s most prudent to put them in positions in which they can reflect the talent you’ve put around them, distribute the ball with good efficiency and save their remaining gas for the game’s most important moments.

 This is what Sean Payton has done for the past several seasons with Brees, who is now 41.
-He hasn’t had one of his remarkable 5,000-yard seasons since 2016, but his numbers have remained good.
+He hasn’t had one of his remarkable 5,000-yard seasons since 2016, but his numbers have remained impressive.
 Over the past three seasons, his passer rating has never been better.
 And the team around him keeps getting stronger and more complete, so much so that the Saints finished 5-0 last season when Brees was injured.

 New Orleans has yet to return to the Super Bowl in this manner, but it has found a kind of consistency that would not exist if it tried to pretend Brees’s age wasn’t a factor.
 In the Saints’ 34-23 victory over the Bucs, Brees threw for just 160 yards, but he tossed two touchdown passes and didn’t commit a turnover.
 On the other side, Brady managed 239 passing yards and two touchdowns, but he threw two interceptions, including a pick-six.